This section outlines the specific requirements for every program in the College of Arts and Sciences that begin with the letters I through M.

 Students who have completed the 100 or 200 level language series in high school, or transfer students with "cr" for those courses, will be required to take a placement test to determine the appropriate level for continuing language study at Ohio University.
 If there is no placement test, students should meet with the instructor at the desired level to determine appropriate placement.
 Students are required to meet the grade standards (described above) for the first three courses in that language taken at Ohio University.

 The BAIS program provides majors with opportunities to discuss current affairs, attend special lectures and cultural events, and gather information on study abroad, graduate school, and career opportunities.
+In addition, it is possible that most Arts and Sciences courses taken to satisfy the area requirements can satisfy the Tier II requirements.

 Acceptable languages are Swahili, or French for Africa; Chinese, Indonesian, or Japanese for Asia; French German, Italian (*), Russian, or Spanish for Europe; and Spanish for Latin America.
 You may petition the BAIS committee to receive approval to use languages other than those listed above to satisfy the language requirement.